Latest Headlines from Nourish | The Nourish Mission

 What's happened

-The International Organization for Migration reports around 7,900 deaths or disappearances on global migration routes in 2025, a decrease from 2024.
-Despite this, the figures highlight ongoing risks, with many cases remaining unverified due to aid cuts and restricted data.
-Sea routes to Europe and Asia remain deadly.
+The UN’s International Organization for Migration reports that around 7,900 people have died or gone missing on migration routes in 2025, a decrease from 2024.
+The figures highlight ongoing risks, with many cases remaining unverified due to aid cuts.
+The data shows shifting routes driven by conflict, climate, and policy changes, with high dangers persisting across regions.

 What's behind the headline?